juanpc2018/HFSplus-on-Linux/README.md

 $ sudo mkdir untitled1 </br>
 $ sudo mount -t hfsplus -o rw /dev/sdc1 /media/(whoami)/untitled1 </br>

-the default mounting point is /mnt/untitled </br>
+default mounting point is /mnt/untitled for the 1st hfsplus drive, </br>
-but /media/(whoami)/ is ok, but if you reboot the machine often a custom mounting point it becomes annoyin, </br>
+but /media/(whoami)/ is ok, </br>
+if you reboot the machine often a custom mounting point becomes a nightmare, </br>
-unless you add to fstab configuration file.
+unless you add to fstab configuration file. </br>

-$ cat /etc/fstab
+$ cat /etc/fstab </br>

+or use the default automatic mounting point /mnt/untitled  </br>